PruvoNet/loopback-getting-started/README.md

 }
 ```

-Edit the `server/models/access-token.json` file by changing the `id` property to be as follow:
+Edit the `server/models/access-token.json` file by changing the `id` property to be as follows:
 ```json
 "id":
 {